VIDYANGAN/Meta-centric-height-VLABS/experiment/references.md

-•	Google.
-•	Wikipedia.
-•	A textbook of FLUID MECHANICS AND HYDRAULIC MACHINES by DR. R. K. BANSAL.
+	A textbook of FLUID MECHANICS AND HYDRAULIC MACHINES by DR. R. K. BANSAL.